couchbaselabs/node-ottoman/vuepress/guides/faq.md

 - Start method should always be called after all models have been declared.
 - The start method attempts to create scopes and collections (in Couchbase 7) and also any required Indexes.
-- Creation of Indexes is a resource intensive process and as a best practice every attempt should be made to create and build indexes outside Ottoman.
+- Creation of Indexes is a resource-intensive process and as a best practice, every attempt should be made to create and build indexes outside Ottoman.

 ## What are the indexes created by Ottoman?

-Ottoman by default creates a Global Secondary Index (GSI) on the property `type` and is the most recommended Index type.
+Ottoman, by default, creates a Global Secondary Index (GSI) on the property `type` and is the most recommended Index type.

-Ottoman also supports View Indexes and Refdoc Index, however we recommend to use them with extreme caution and only if absolutely needed.
+Ottoman also supports View Indexes and Refdoc Index, however; we recommend using them with extreme caution and only if needed.

 ## Is there a sample project that uses Vanilla JS?